deepaknverma/craft-demo/README.md

 Current implementation is an ETL process where:

-** Source: is responsible for fetching data from the vendor API. (currently implemented using CSV file) ** Transformation: is responsible for transforming vendor data into qbo compatible format.
+- **Source:** is responsible for fetching data from the vendor API. (currently implemented using CSV file)

+- **Transformation:** is responsible for transforming vendor data into qbo compatible format.
-** destination: is responsible for pushing data into Quickbooks online
+- **Destination:** is responsible for pushing data into Quickbooks online